OSVTAC/project-recommendations/index.md

 The components in this particular list are not necessarily independent.
 They may overlap or contain one another.
-For example, the precinct ballot scanner hardware component contains a scanner device driver, the ballot image interpreter, and the high-level scanner software components.
+For example, the precinct ballot scanner hardware component contains a scanner device driver, the ballot picture interpreter, and the high-level scanner software components.

 Finally, note that there are many possible ways to divide a given voting